tonytw1/squirrel-detector/README.md

 Working on a local machine I was blocked almost immediately with an error trying to use the loaded model.
 This could be a mismatch between TensorFlow 2.5 and the available examples.models

-Retreating to Google Colab notebooks offers known good develeopment envirioment.
+Retreating to Google Colab notebooks offers a known good development environment.
-Interesting the same problem persisted in Colab.
-Reverting from TensorFlow2 model to a TensorFlow1 model resolved it.
+The same problem persisted in Colab.
+Reverting from a TensorFlow2 model to a TensorFlow1 model resolved it.

 Alot of data development work goes in in notebook environments like Jupyter.
 The data community have discovered a really interesting way of working here.
-I'd encourage an software developer who haven't seen this before to have a look.TensorFlow
+I'd encourage an software developer who haven't seen this before to have a look.

 ### Testing a saved model in Colab